OOQQ/ANSI_C_Solutions/README.md

-# The C Programming Language by K & R (K&R C)
+# The C Programming Language (ANSI C)

-My solutions to the exercises in the book "The C Programming Language" by K & R).
+My solutions to the exercises in the book "The C Programming Language" by Brian Kernighan and Dennis Ritchie.